georgenturner/viability-report/assuming_the_worst.md

 In this case the developers knew what this cost would be in many of the cases before the planning application was made.
 The council had been planning the regenration of the estate for a long time and had started buying property on the estate in 2004.

-However, when the developer submitted their FVA, they did not base their allowance for the cost of buying the leasholders flats on the real amounts that had been paid, but instead used an 'assumed' valuation which was substantially higher.
+However, when the developer submitted their FVA, they did not base their allowance for the cost of buying the leasholders flats on the real amounts that had been paid, or even the real amounts plus an allowance for inflation, but instead used an 'assumed' valuation which was substantially higher.

 According to freedom of information of requests the average amount paid to leaseholders at the Heygate was as follows: